pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Pragmas.md

 `-pragma-define:CRT_ENABLE_STDIO=0`

 stdio is enabled by default for all targets.
 Enabling stdio reserves some memory for the file descriptors (stdout, stdin etc) and also utilises some memory to close all open files when the program exits.
 If you don't use stdio then this is a waste of memory.
+If you don't need any conio screen output (for example if you're using the SP1 print routines) then `-pragma-define:fputc_cons=0` will be useful to prevent a screen printer being included.

 NB.
 If the only part of stdio that you use is printf(), then you can utilise printk() which will avoid the stdio memory overhead.
 There are similar functions that bypass stdin for reading keypresses